Deutsche Bank to pay $75 mln to settle Jeffrey Epstein accusers’ suit - WSJ

-The suit was filed last year in New York by an anonymous woman on behalf of herself and other accusers, alleging Deutsche Bank did business with Epstein for five years knowing he was engaged in sex-trafficking activity, the report said.
+The suit was filed last year in New York by an anonymous woman on behalf of herself and other accusers, alleging Deutsche Bank did business with Epstein for five years knowing he was engaged in sex-trafficking, the newspaper said.

 (Reporting by Rahat Sandhu in Bengaluru; Editing by Jacqueline Wong)